kelianClerc/graphlqlient_library/README.md

 implementing `QLRequest` and another implementing `QLResponseModel`.

-Having a `QLRequest`, *GraphQLient Library* can communicates with the server.
+Once it has a `QLRequest`, *GraphQLient Library* can communicate with the server.
 It uses `OkHttp` client to send requests.
-When receiving the response, it returns a well completed `QLResponseModel` associated with the QLRequest`.
+When it receives the response, it returns a well completed `QLResponseModel` associated with the QLRequest`.

 Whichever JSON parser can be interfaced by implementing `Converter.